JoeyyScott/general-gielinor-game/README.md

 #### Typography

-To keep with the intended RuneScape style I've picked a singular font (RuneScape UF).
+To keep with the intended RuneScape style I have picked a singular font (RuneScape UF).

 ### Wireframes